Graduating seniors can use UHS services until January 19. Make your appointment today!

 - Complete the Travel Tutorial.
 The tutorial takes approximately 20 to 30 minutes to complete.

 - Review your current vaccinations.
 If your UHS record is not up to date, check with your childhood and/or current healthcare provider to obtain records.
 Update your UHS record by logging into MyUHS.

 - Check with your insurance to determine if travel vaccinations are covered and to determine the most appropriate place to obtain these vaccinations.

 Schedule an appointment with a travel specialist for one of the following three types of appointments:

 This appointment is recommended if you are familiar with international travel and will be traveling to developed countries with minimal risk for traveler’s diarrhea, malaria, or other mosquito transmitted infection.
 Such countries include Canada, Western Europe, United Kingdom, Scandinavia, Australia, and New Zealand.

 On occasion, there are national shortages on certain vaccines.
-Currently, Tetanus-diphtheria (Td), Yellow Fever (YF), Hepatitis A (Hep A) and Rabavert (Rabies) are unavailable.
+Currently, there is a shortage of Yellow Fever (YF) vaccine.
 UHS has limited quantities of these vaccines so please call to verify availability prior to scheduling an appointment to receive your immunization."

 Travel consultation and vaccinations